bradleyboehmke/bradleyboehmke/tutorials/correlations.md

 <br>

 ## Kendall's tau {#kendall}
 Like Spearman's rank correlation, Kendall's tau is a non-parametric rank correlation that assesses statistical associations based on the ranks of the data.
 Therefore, the relevant questions that Kendall's tau answers and the assumptions required are the same as discussed in the [Spearman's Rank Correlation section](#spearman).
-The benefits of Kendall's tau over Spearman's is it is less sensitive to error and the $p$-values are more accurate with smaller sample sizes.
+The benefits of Kendall's tau over Spearman's is it is less sensitive to error and the *p*-values are more accurate with smaller sample sizes.
 However, in most of the situations, the interpretations of Kendall’s tau and Spearman’s rank correlation coefficient are very similar and thus invariably lead to the same inferences.

 Similar to Spearman and Pearson, we apply the same functions and simply adjust the method type to calculate Kendall's tau.
 Using the same survey data as in the [Spearman example](#spearman), we can compute the correlations using `cor()` and `cor.test()`; however, `rcorr()` from the [Hmisc](https://cran.r-project.org/package=Hmisc) package (illustrated in the [Spearman](#spearman) and [Pearson](#pearson) examples) does not compute Kendall's tau.